alexisvalentino/alexisvalentino/README.md

 - ⚡ Fun fact **I love coca cola and your mom**

+- 😆 This GitHub is strictly for side quests—no work stuff.
+Streaks are for people who don’t push to prod or don’t have a job 😆 (Just kidding… sort of.
+Get some sunlight, folks.)

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->
 <!-- BLOG-POST-LIST:END -->